josh-works/futbol/csv_exploration_lesson/readme.md

 ----------------------

 Because `Futbol` throws you into using CSVs, in a rather advanced way, you'll need to scaffold your understanding.
-This is a hard-to-find tutorial for exploring how to use CSVs in Ruby, and _it is worth every moment of time you spend on it_: [https://backend.turing.io/module1/lessons/csv_exploration](https://backend.turing.io/module1/lessons/csv_exploration)
+This is a hard-to-find tutorial for exploring how to use CSVs in Ruby, and _it is worth every moment of time you spend on it_: [https://backend.turing.io/module1/lessons/csv_exploration](https://backend.turing.edu/module1/lessons/class_methods)

 Honestly, I think this will be useful for me, because there's lots of data processing I want to do for other projects, related to parsing and relating large CSV exports.
 So, no matter where you are in your Turing Journey, this will serve you well.

-OK, even before CSV exploration, taking a dive into Turing's lesson on class methods, because we'll end up needed this kind of information for the setup of `futbol`, else you'll end up struggling to implement any sort of OO principles.
+OK, even before CSV exploration, we're going to take a dive into Turing's [lesson on class methods](https://backend.turing.edu/module1/lessons/class_methods), because we'll end up needed this kind of information for the setup of `futbol`, else you'll end up struggling to implement any sort of OO principles.

 ## A further digression to Turing's Class Methods lesson (which uses CSV data!)